 If you want an OEM replacement key, it’s best to get in touch with a dealer for your car’s manufacturer.
 This doesn’t often come cheaply or quickly.
 However, you’ll get a like-for-like new key — as well as programming for features like a hands-free boot release if your original key had those.

 Specialist automotive locksmiths are another option.
 You’ll likely get a blank, generic key but these can still be programmed for your car.
 These locksmiths will also usually be able to disable the old key, meaning whoever finds it can’t just steal your car.

 What do you need to get a replacement car key?

-You’ll need proof of identity and evidence that you own the car before having a new key cut.
+You’ll need proof of identity such as a driving licence, and evidence that you own the car before having a new key cut.
 A V5C form with your name on it is usually an accepted proof of ownership, even if all it technically shows is who is responsible for registering a car.

 How much does it cost to replace lost car keys?